F4INX/F4INX.github.io/_posts/2025-12-28-vcvs-finite-gbw.md

 ## Example

-This article won't be complete without a design example.

 In the project which gave me the opportunity to write this article, I simply used a 10 MHz GBW op-amp.
 However, to test GBW compensation equations, a lower GBW op-amp is a much better test.
 Indeed, it was this test which allows me to detect and fix a mistake in the previous version.

 JLCPCB offers a reduced price on the PCBAs using a reduced list of components.
 Components from <a href="https://jlcpcb.com/parts/1st/Amplifiers_Comparators_23">this list</a> are listed below: